TwitchPlaysPokemon/pokecat/pokesetspec.md

 ### Obligatory fields

 **setname**
   : The name of the current set.
-Should be used to differentiate multiple sets of the same species, e.g. "Stadium 2", "Physical" or "High Attack".
-Should *not* be used to name formes like "A" as in Unown A or "Psychic" as in Arceus Psychic, as the form names get automatically added.
-The recommended name for a default set is "Standard".
+Note the combination (species, setname) **must** be unique across all pokesets.
+Should be used to differentiate multiple sets of the same species, e.g. `Physical` or `High Attack`.
+The name of a non-standard form should be prepended, like `Bug Physical` for Bug form Arceus.
+The identifier for a non-standard metagame should be prepended with a dash, like `a-Bug Judgement` for Bug form Arceus in the Advanced metagame.
+Shininess should be appended, like `a-Bug Physical Shiny`.
+The recommended name for a default set is `Standard`.

 **species**
   : The Pokémon species.
 Can either be a Pokémon name or a National Pokédex number.